spockframework/spock/CONTRIBUTING.md

 ## Contributing Code/Docs

 To contribute code or documentation, please submit a pull request to the [GitHub repository](http://github.spockframework.org/spock).
-The repository has one branch per major Groovy version.
-As of this writing, the active branches are `groovy-1.8` for Groovy 1.8.x, and `groovy-1.9` for Groovy 2.x (which was historically named 1.9).
-Unless stated otherwise, all pull requests should be made against the "lowest" active branch (`groovy-1.8` as of this writing).
-Accepted pull requests will be merged into "higher" branches (e.g. `groovy-1.9`) by the Spock team.

 A good way to familiarize yourself with the codebase and contribution process is to look for and tackle low-hanging fruits in the [issue tracker](http://issues.spockframework.org).
 Before embarking on a more ambitious contribution, please quickly [get in touch](#communication) with us.
 This will help to make sure that the contribution is aligned with Spock's overall direction and goals, and gives us a chance to guide design and implementation where needed.